- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 - Street Food in Chinatown Bangkok: a foodie’s guide

 - Dragon Crest Mountain: best hiking in Krabi

-Living abroad in a city, working without an office, experiencing another culture with like-minded individuals, all without having to worry about logistics!
-Such are the allure of all the remote work travel companies out there, but not all of them are a good fit.
+Living abroad in a city, working without an office, and experiencing another culture with like-minded individuals, all without having to worry about logistics!
+Such is the allure of all the remote work travel companies out there, but not all of them are a good fit.
 While I wouldn’t call myself a fully sustainable traveller, I try to do as much as I can when traveling.
-Which is why when I saw that Venture with Impact that offers volunteering placement with a charity, it was the perfect choice for me to spend a month in Chiang Mai.
+This is why when I saw that Venture with Impact offers volunteering placement with a charity, it was the perfect choice for me to spend a month in Chiang Mai.
 But don’t just take my word for it, here’s a breakdown of my month with Venture with Impact:

 Why Venture with Impact